Is smartphone usage linked to children’s teeth injuries?

 If your child got his/her tooth injured by dropping the phone or other causes, then our dentist can help you out.
 If there are any visible chips on the primary tooth, then it can be repaired with the help of dental bonding.
 If there is no visible damage, then the dentist will check and ensure the tooth for internal injuries or any cracks below the gum line.

-Call us at (650) 322-9837 or schedule an online appointment with Dr. Haghpanah or Dr. Grover for a consultation at our office in Palo Alto, CA.
+Call us at (650) 322-9837 or fill out the form below to schedule an appointment with Dr. Haghpanah or Dr. Grover for a consultation at our office in Palo Alto, CA.